GGolurk/CS121-FINAL/README.md

 will be useful.
 There will not be any UI besides the CLI, and there will be no external dependencies.

 ## Reflection
+I learned a lot from this project, especially in class the day before it was due.
+To be perfectly honest,
+most of what I wrote here was on the day before this project was due.
+That isn't to say I didn't do any of
+this before, I thought about this a lot, I just didn't document it.
+That's probably my biggest takeaway from
+this project, DOCUMENTATION IS IMPORTANT.
+DOCUMENT YOUR STUFF.
+Part of that is thinking about what you want
+done before you even begin designing the UML, something I kinda did but it wasn't ideal.
+There's a lot about
+this project that wasn't ideal, and if I had more time I would kill all the files and do some serious reworking
+on the algorithm, starting by catching up on the thinking I should have done more of before creating it.
+But that's kinda the point of this.
+I'm going to mess up, goof around a little, and submit code that is
+functional but not really ideal, which is the second thing I learned about this project, implementation is so,
+so much easier than design.
+I know we've been talking about how that's the case the whole semester but oh my
+it was so much easier.
+Maybe it's cause my algorithm is way too specific, but even so it was refreshingly simple.

+At the end of this, I can see this is certainly the work of someone who hasn't made their own documentation before,
+but this is the best I've done so far, and I'm proud of it.
+Compared to the spaghetti pool that happened when I
+tried to make a (fully procedural, I didn't know how to use OOP) game in high school, this is a massive success.

 ## Algorithm Planning